$\pi$-formulas and Gray code: Introduction.

 In this paper, after having recalled in Section \ref{sec:prelim} the most important definitions and properties of the Lucas-Lehmer polynomials, in Section \ref{sec:result} we extend formula (\ref{eq:servi3}), using the properties of the zeros of these polynomials (shown in \cite{Vel2}), stating and proving Theorem \ref{th:gray}, which produces infinite numerical sequences converging to $\pi$.
 Besides, under suitable assumptions, Proposition \ref{prop:terza} simplifies the expression of (\ref{eq:servi2}) listed in Servi's Theorem (\cite{Ser03}, formula (8)).

 We also show that the generalizations of the Lucas-Lehmer map, $M_n^a$ for $a>0$ introduced in \cite{Vel}, have the same properties of $L_n$, for what concerns the distribution of the zeros and the approximations of $\pi$.
 We also obtain $\pi$ not as the limit of a sequence, but equal to an expression involving the zeros of the polynomials $L_n$ and $M_n^a$ for $a>0$.
-Finally, still in Section \ref{sec:result}, we introduce two relationships between $\pi$ and the golden ration $\varphi$.

-Some perspectives of future applications of our results are reported in Section \ref{sec:conc}, while in the Appendix we show an additional property of the Lucas-Lehmer polynomials, related to Gray code.
+Some perspectives of future applications of our results are reported in Section \ref{sec:conc}.